Health Care Department Operations Manual

 • Any medication whose beyond-use date varies from the manufacturer’s expiration date shall be handled as follows:

-• Pharmacy shall communicate the beyond-use date to the appropriate staff.
+• Pharmacy shall communicate the BUD to the appropriate staff.

-• The health care staff member that initially opens the container shall calculate the beyond-use date.
+• The health care staff member that initially opens the container shall calculate the BUD to confirm it matches the date provided by pharmacy.
 This date and the staff’s initials shall be written on the medication label or container.
-No medication shall be used once it has reached the beyond-use date.
+No medication shall be used once it has reached the BUD.

-• All single dose injectables shall be discarded after their first opening, including sterile water for injection, regardless of remaining solution.
+• All single-dose injectables are considered expired after the first puncture and shall be discarded after their first opening, including sterile water for injection, regardless of remaining solution.

-• Use of Master Contracts by Pharmacy for the Return of Medications
+• Use of Contracted Vendors by Pharmacy for the Return of Medications

 • The PIC, or designee, shall supervise the disposition of outdated, discontinued, or overstocked medications within the pharmacy.